Last Updated on January 19, 2023

 7. You can divide the dough into parts and paint each separately, and then join together, roll out and cut out the forms, then you get multi-colored cookies.

-Other types of German Christmas cookies
+Other types of Christmas cookies in Germany

 Shortcrusts are of course not limited to cookies – they are good for a start and for family baking.
 I will not talk about macaroons and Lebkuchens, because I do not know which recipe can be considered successful.
 This recipes are simpler.